oracle/learning-library/workshops/cloud-native-devops-workshop/apm/README.md

 Can you figure out how much memory is allocated for each execution of the sum of random integers?
 Does this amount seem correct?
 ![](images/apm-randomsum-samples.png)

+While still on Server Requests click on /trial100/gw/quote.
 Can you tell whether the quote functionality uses static data or makes a real external web service call?
 ![](images/apm-quote.png)